DevL0rd/SkyNX/README.md

 [Downloads are here](https://github.com/DevL0rd/SkyNX/releases).

+If your interested in using SkyNX to turn your Nintendo Switch into a WiiU gamepad using Cemu.
+Here is a link with my tutorial on how to set it up!
+Nintendo Switch as a WiiU Gamepad

 The desktop streaming client is completely new.
 The Switch app however has it's roots in the original [In-Home-Switching](https://github.com/jakibaki/In-Home-Switching) app.
 ## Features
  * Stream PC games with audio to switch at 60fps!